VIS4ROB-lab/interday_crop_registration/crop_alignment/README.md

 To run them, follow the following steps:

-- Dataset
+1. Prepare datasets
     - [Download](../README.md#downloads) the dataset for crop alignment.
     - Modify the paths in the `run_xxx.py` scripts to match the paths of the extracted downloaded files first.
 Open [`run_exp.py`](./run_exp.py) or [`run_pipeline.py`](./run_pipeline.py) and change the following path:
         ```shell
         # TODO: Change the path to match the paths of the extracted downloaded dataset
         source_images_path = '/path/to/Wheat_2019_images'
         ```
-- Retrained models
+2. Invoke retrained models
     - [Option 1] Use the retrained models used in the paper.
 In that case, you can skip this step.
     *Note: We provide the two models mentioned in the paper, one trained with considering height change and one without.
 The name idtifiers are `'loftr_23_0.5_hc'` and `'loftr_23_0.5'`.
 Here's an example of using them to identify a matcher from [`run_exp.py`](./run_exp.py#L276-L277):
         ```shell